eweren/hyperloop/doc/lighting.md

 Name            | Type  | Description
 -----------------|-------|-------------
-layer           | int   | Used on a layer in Tiled to define the layer within the scene graph color           | color | Defines the light color on an object.
+layer           | int   | Used on a layer in Tiled to define the layer within the scene graph color           | color | Defines the light color of an object.
 Defaults to white if not specified. intensity       | int   | Defines how strong/far the light shines.
 This influences the light gradient.
-Not used for ambient lights. spin            | float | Only makes sense for spot lights.
+Not used for ambient lights.
+Defaults to 100. spin            | float | Only makes sense for spot lights.
 Defines how fast the light spins in degrees per second around the first vertex.
+Defaults to 0.